MariaWissler/infite-scrolling/README.md

 ## How to see it ?

-Please clone the project, run npm install and then npm start
+Please clone the project, run npm install and then npm start, open [http://localhost:3000](http://localhost:3000) to view it in the browser.

-### `npm start` and CORS
+### `About npm start` and CORS

 Due to CORS, use this plugin that allows you to send cross-domain requests so you are able to see the cards:
 ---->(https://chrome.google.com/webstore/detail/moesif-orign-cors-changer/digfbfaphojjndkpccljibejjbppifbc?hl=en-US)